celery/celery/docs/userguide/tasks.rst

 How it works
 ============

-Here comes the technical details, this part isn't something you need to know, but you may be interested.
+Here come the technical details.
+This part isn't something you need to know, but you may be interested.

 All defined tasks are listed in a registry.
 The registry contains